Skip to main content

 This weeks module focused on identifying the best interpolation method for modeling the air quality over Tampa Bay.
 Four methods were tested using the same set of sample points Thiessen, Inverse Weighted Distance (IDW), Tensioned Spline (seen above), Regularized Spline.
 Thiessen Interpolation assigns all cells in the raster with the value of the nearest sample point.
 IDW calculates the value of all cells by considered multiple sample points nearby and giving closer points a higher weight than further points.
 Both Spline methods create a smooth surface over the sample points but the regularized version creates a smooth curvature regardless of the range of values in the sample meaning cell values can end up both above and below the minimum and maximum values found in the sample.
 The tension model attempts to fix this by constricted the curvature of values to the ranges found in the sample points.

-Applications in GIS Module 2
+GIS 6005 - Module 2